 There are many other itineries in this area – known as České Švýcarsko, Bohemian Switzerland.
 The name of this region (which was pronounced a national park at the Millenium 2000) was inspired by two Swiss artists who were reminded of their homeland.
 Apart from the gorges which are closed in Winter, all my other itineries in the region can be done during any season and I will detail some of my favourites which if done between end of Jan – March, are totally deserted and much more fun for you and your dog.

 This present itinery (which includes the gorges) is only feasible between 30th March – first weekend in November as outwith this period, the boats do not operate.
-Your dog can take the boats too😁 (muzzled and for a fee of 40 kč).
-I took my dogs, knowing that it wouldn’t be the walk they’d rave about, but if I hadn’t taken them, they’d have been left at home all day, and they wouldn’t have to toss a coin to decide between one of those options !
+Your dog can take the boats too (muzzled and for a fee of 40 kč).
+I took my dogs, knowing that it wouldn’t be the walk they’d rave about most.

 Access : Drive from Prague in the Ustí nad Labem direction and make for Hřensko.
 Park at Mezní Louka

-Difficulty : easy (leisurely) Distance : 16,5 Km.
-Time : 4h (but can span into a leisurely day trip)
+Difficulty :easy (leisurely) Distance : 18,5 Km Time :4,5 h (but can easily span into a leisurely day trip)

 summarized itinery : mezni louka (blue trail) – Divoká Soutěska (yellow) – mezní můstek (yellow) – Tichá soutěska – Hřensko – hotel klepač (red) – Pravčická brána (red green) – mezní louka